Hillshades add depth and beauty to your maps and visualizations, but the typical results achieved with GIS alone aren’t always very effective.

 CONGRATULATIONS!
 You have now finished Step 1 and have access to all the data we need for the rest of the tutorial.

 Step 2: Bringing DEM data in from MapTiler

 Adding data using the plugin couldn’t be easier!

 - Double-click on Terrain in the Browser panel; a group will appear in the map window and the layers panel with Terrain RGB and Ocean RGB.

 - Repeat this step so the map has two Terrain groups.
 We will keep one for the colors and one to turn into a hillshade.

 You should now have a map that looks like this:

 - Zoom in to around 1:250,000 in a mountainous area, such as Mt Taranaki in New Zealand

-- Change the name of the Terrain RGB copy to Hillshading and tick the checkbox to turn it on.
+- Change the name of the first Terrain group to Hillshading.

 - Save the project, and give it a name like Hillshades with MapTiler.